Neal McCaleb

-Neal A. McCaleb (June 30, 1935 – January 7, 2025) was an American civil engineer and Republican politician from Oklahoma.
-A member of the Chickasaw Nation, McCaleb served in several positions in the Oklahoma state government and then as the Assistant Secretary of the Interior for Indian Affairs under President George W. Bush.
+Neal A. McCaleb (June 30, 1935 – January 7, 2025) was a Chickasaw civil engineer and politician from Oklahoma.
+A member of the Republican Party, McCaleb served in several positions in the Oklahoma state government and then as the Assistant Secretary of the Interior for Indian Affairs under President George W. Bush.

 Early life

 Neal McCaleb, a citizen of the Chickasaw Nation, was born in Oklahoma City, Oklahoma, on June 30, 1935 to Burt and Zelma McCaleb.
 His father was the director of the Oklahoma Department of Transportation.

 McCaleb graduated from Putnam City High School in 1953 and received bachelor's degree in Civil Engineering from Oklahoma State University (then known as Oklahoma A&M College) in 1957.
 Prior to entering politics, McCaleb was a practicing civil engineer.
 From 1967 to 1972 he served on the Oklahoma Indian Affairs Commission.
 In 1975, McCaleb was named the charter Chairman of the American Indian Council of Architects and Engineers.